ChristianKouris/ChristianKouris.github.io/README.md

 TODO
 -------------

+- Make more fun themes

-- Make multiple themes (lightmode, etc.) and make a way to switch between them
+- Find a way to save theme when changing pages

+- Find a wat to save theme when exiting and reentering site

 - Add page with links